nag2mani/Java/README.md

 # Java
-It will contain code as well as project in java.
+It contains code as well as project related to java.

 # My Notes;